A7R7/NVBound/readme.md

   </a>
 </div>

-NVBound is my personal neovim configuration.
+NVBound is my daily drive neovim config.
 Its name is inspired by [Starbound](https://playstarbound.com).
 Its config structure derives from [LazyVim](https://github.com/LazyVim/LazyVim).
+Currently it has many bugs to be fixed.

 ## 📂 File Structure